oliver408i/infinite-discoveries/README.md

 - EVE & Scatterer (optional visuals)
 - Parallax (optional ground scatters)
 ### Running
+- Download the code (you only need the `InfiniteDiscoveries` folder)
 - Navigate to the `GenerateSystems` directory
 - Do `pip install -r requirements.txt`.
 Use a venv if needed, and make sure you use the right pip
 - Do `python GenerateSystems.py`